laanwj/sundog/doc/debugging.md

 - Pressing `x` in game will (for now) give you virtually unlimited funds and stash the ship's stores with one of every possible item.
+- Pressing `y` in game will print the 512-byte gamestate as hexdump.
+By comparing this output this could be used to develop further cheats.